NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 One solution for this challenge would be to use BigQuery as Data Warehouse and a [Pub/Sub BigQuery Subscription](https://cloud.google.com/pubsub/docs/bigquery) as delivery tool.

-This elegant setup completely gets rid of the cost and maintenance of a separate data processing toolset.
+This elegant setup completely gets rid of the cost and maintenance of a separate data processing tool set.

 Our pipeline will look something like this: